WenyueYang433/ECE1508GenAI-Project/README.md

 ## Operating environment and deployment:
 All the codes were completed using Colab, upload the notebook files to Colab and it will be ready to run.
+If it is running locally, check the "Install" section at the top of the main notebook file.

 You can also view the input-output in /notebook.